sumithrb/docs-csm/operations/configuration_management/Worker_Upgrade_Node_Personalization.md

     cray cfs components describe <ncn-xname> --format json
     ```

-1. (`ncn-m#`) Edit the `management-bootprep-node-personalization.yaml` file to replace the CPE, and Analytics  layer with the playbook, commit hash, and product values already in use on the NCNs for CPE.
+1. (`ncn-m#`) Edit the `management-bootprep-node-personalization.yaml` file to replace the CPE and Analytics layer with the playbook, commit hash, and product values already in use on the NCNs for CPE.
 This must be done because the new version of CPE and Analytics has not yet been installed at this time in the upgrade procedure.